Random brilliance from across the blogosphere…

 Swiftly I descend into your capture,

-hold you close against my strength’s caress,
+hold you close with all my strength’s affect;

 at last these verging senses reach their rapture,

 and thrust their passion deep into your neck.

 And now your thoughts, like skin, are tearing fast,

 your terror beats, for me, a lovely tune;

 I savor every note, for it won’t last,